Subscribed (Securities) - Explained

 Table of ContentsWhat is Subscribed in a Securities Issuance?
 Why is being Subscribed in a Securities Issuance Important?
 Subscribed Deals and Prospectus ReportsExample of SubscriptionAcademic Research on Subscribed Security Issuance

 Subscribed is a word used when new securities are being issued.
 It refers to the state of newly issued securities wherein investors have shown interest in buying them before the official issue date.
 When investors subscribe to securities, it means they have agreed to purchase the securities even before they are officially issued.
 In some cases, the prices of securities are unknown before investors subscribe to them.
 The most common example is Initial Public Offering whose selling prices are not known until the first day of trade.

-A Little More on What is Subscribed in a Securities Issuance
+Why is being Subscribed in a Securities Issuance Important?

 - Subscribed describes a situation whereby an investor has shown interest or agreed to the purchase of securities in an IPO before the official issue date.

 - An IPO can be fully subscribed, oversubscribed and Undersubscribed.

 - Investment banks often target high net worth (HNI) investors, accredited investors and institutional investors to subscribe for new issues.